 When it comes to backing up your files, the File History tool is your first port of call.
 To access it, click Start > Settings > Update & security > Backup, then follow the step-by-step guide later on in this feature to set it up to work with your backup drive, whether that's an external USB drive, a network share or network attached drive.

-By default, the built-in File History tool automatically backs up all the content from your libraries, contacts, favourites, OneDrive folder and desktop.
-If you want to back up any folders, as well, you can do so by adding them to a library, and you can then choose 'Exclude folders' from File History's 'More options' screen if you want to remove specific folders from the backup.
+By default, starting with the Windows 10 April 2018 update, Timeline automatically backs up all the content from your libraries, contacts, favorites and more.
+You can also rely on the File History tool on older builds of Windows 10 – if you want to back anything up with that, add any files you want to back up in one of your libraries.
+You can then choose ‘Exclude folders’ from the ‘More options’ screen if you want to remove certain folders from the backup.

 Once you've got everything set up, click 'Turn on' (if it's not automatically done for you) and File History not only starts backing up your files, but backs up different versions of them, too, giving you the option to roll back through your files to earlier revisions, which can be really useful.